skybrud/Skybrud.Essentials/README.md

 ### Installation

-To install the core library of Skybrud.Essentials, simply pick one of the three methods below:
+To install the Skybrud.Essentials, simply pick one of the methods below:

 1. [**NuGet Package**][NuGetPackage]
    Install this NuGet package in your Visual Studio project.
 Makes updating easy.